 Tamil Nadu Assembly once again adopts Bill to exempt students from appearing for NEET

-The Bill had been passed in September, but the state’s governor had returned it and asked the House to reconsider.
+The Bill had been passed in September, but the state’s governor had returned it and asked the House to reconsider the provisions.

 The Tamil Nadu Assembly on Tuesday once again adopted a Bill to exempt students from taking the National Entrance cum Eligibility Test, or NEET, for admission to undergraduate medical courses in the state, reported PTI.